Igilq/apple-gaming-wiki/README.md

-# M1 Mac Game Compatibility Checker
+# M1 Mac Game Compatibility Checker (Currently being rewritten)

 This application helps Mac users check which games in their Steam library are compatible with Apple Silicon (M1/M2) Macs.
 It scrapes compatibility data from the [Apple Gaming Wiki](https://www.applegamingwiki.com/) and matches it with games in a Steam user's library.
+(Currently, the GUI is in development, but the command-line interface is fully functional.)
 ## Features

 - User-friendly GUI interface
 - Command-line interface for automation and scripting
 - Automatically fetches and updates compatibility data from Apple Gaming Wiki
-- Retrieves games from a Steam user's library using their profile URL
+- Retrieves games from a Steam user's library using their profile URL (public profile required)
 - Optional Steam API key support for more reliable game fetching
+- Fuzzy matching for game names to improve compatibility detection
+- Supports multiple game compatibility methods:
+  - Native Apple Silicon support
+  - Rosetta 2 compatibility
+  - CrossOver compatibility
+  - Wine compatibility
+  - Parallels compatibility
+  - Linux on ARM compatibility
 - Matches Steam games with compatibility information
 - Shows compatibility status for different methods:
   - Native Apple Silicon support